-Starting with the Obama administration, DACA recipients could remain in the United States and access a worker’s permit, driver’s license, and social security number.
-Despite this, obtaining bank loans remains very difficult for Dreamers, who are considered “high-risk” borrowers.
+Starting with the Obama administration, Deferred Action for Childhood Arrivals (DACA) recipients could remain in the United States and access a work permit, driver’s license, and Social Security number.
+Despite this, obtaining bank loans remains very difficult for Dreamers, who are considered high-risk borrowers.

-However, many loan lenders consider DACA loans a large risk.
-Because the law and status of DACA could change anytime, there is a risk U.S. Citizenship and Immigration Services (USCIS) could deport you in the future.
-The bank would struggle to recover their money in that instance.
+Usually, DACA recipients are eligible for personal loans.
+Personal loans are loans given for any personal reason.
+For example, you may want to finance your college tuition costs or house repairs.
+However, many lenders consider DACA loans a large risk.
+Because the law and status of DACA could change at any time, there is a risk that U.S. Citizenship and Immigration Services (USCIS) could deport you in the future.
+The bank would struggle to recover its money if that happened.

-Additionally, many Dreamers don’t have the paperwork required or substantial credit history.
+Additionally, many Dreamers don’t have the required documents or substantial credit history.
 Many also lack a co-signer or someone willing to guarantee repayment if they cannot repay their loans.
 Banks tend to be unwilling to loan to DACA recipients.
 Still, alternative private lenders may be more likely to approve your loan request.

 Depending on your state residency status, certain states like California, Connecticut, and Minnesota have financial aid programs specifically for Dreamers.
-You should contact your school’s financial aid office to discover your eligibility.
-You could perhaps even start searching for scholarships for undocumented immigrants in high school.
+You should contact your school’s financial aid office to inquire about your eligibility.
+You could also start searching for scholarships for undocumented immigrants in high school.

+DACA recipients are eligible for home loans.
+Often, traditional banks will not approve your application, but there are alternative options.
 One option is a loan from the Federal Housing Administration (FHA) designed explicitly for Dreamers.
 There are four requirements to qualify as a non-permanent resident: